-The Holiday shopping season in the US, Canada and Europe has even become a global phenomenon.
-In China, the Christmas period is even referred to as ‘shopping season‘.
+In fact, the Holiday shopping season in the US, Canada and Europe has even become a global phenomenon.
+In China and Japan, the Christmas period is even referred to as ‘shopping season‘.
 And although Black Friday is very much an American event, retailers the world over now rely on Black Friday marketing to bring in the big bucks.

-Chances are, if you’re in retail or ecommerce, you have a marketing strategy for the Holiday season sales rush.
-And retailers and ecommerce businesses also know that winning customers in this increasingly competitive season means one thing: pay per click ads.
+Chances are, if you’re in retail or ecommerce, you have a Black Friday marketing strategy, and are also looking to the holiday season shopping experience.
+Retailers and ecommerce businesses also know that winning customers in this increasingly competitive season means harnessing the power of online advertising.

 PPC ads get those bargains in front of browsing shoppers, and make for more sales.
 But, of course, it’s even more competitive than ever during Q4 and the Holiday shopping season.

 Running text ads in the search results means your ad copy needs to be on point.
-And for Holiday season sales and marketing, this counts quadruple.
+And for your Black Friday marketing strategy, this counts quadruple.
 But you already knew that didn’t you…?

 We have an in-depth article about optimising your ad copy for PPC, which should help you nail your content.
-Better still, hire a professional copywriter.
+Better still, hire a professional copywriter or content agency.

 To highlight some of these points above, check out this search for ‘single origin coffee’.